-Microsoft Corporation is an American multinational technology company, which develops and sells a wide range of consumer and enterprise software, hardware, services, and electronics.
-Founded by Bill Gates and Paul Allen in Albuquerque, New Mexico, in 1975, the company is currently based in Redmond, Washington.
+Microsoft Corporation is an American multinational technology company that develops and sells a wide range of consumer and enterprise software, hardware, services, and consumer electronics.
+Founded by Bill Gates and Paul Allen in Albuquerque, New Mexico, in 1975, the company has been based in Redmond, Washington, since 1986.

-Long seen as one of the world's largest and most successful IT companies, Microsoft's global revenue has increased relatively consistently since its conception, with the figure standing at 85 billion U.S. dollars in 2016.
-That same year, the company’s net income topped 16 billion U.S. dollars, higher than 2015 but down from its 2011 peak of 23 billion dollars.
-The company's success has translated into personal wealth for those closely involved in its formation.
-Predictably, both Bill Gates and Paul Allen have both amassed large fortunes on the strength of Microsoft's growth.
-They are joined by Steve Ballmer, Microsoft's 30th employee and former CEO, as some of the richest men in the United States - and the world - each with multibillion-dollar fortunes to their names.
+One of the world's largest and most successful technology companies, Microsoft's global revenue has increased relatively consistently since its conception, with the figure reaching a record high of over 198 billion U.S. dollars in their 2022 financial year.
+That same year, Microsoft reported net income of 73 billion U.S. dollars, another record high for the company.
+Microsoft’s success has translated into personal wealth for those closely involved in its formation.
+Predictably, both Bill Gates and the late Paul Allen amassed large fortunes on the strength of Microsoft's growth.
+Mr. Gates is joined by Steve Ballmer, Microsoft's 30th employee and former CEO, as two of the richest men in the United States - and subsequently the world - each with a multi-billion-dollar fortune to their name.

 This text provides general information.
 Statista assumes no